paulfoley/Udacity_Nanodegree-Data_Analyst/Weather_Data-Analysis/README.md

 ## Project Overview

 In this project we'll be using sample weather data for the month of May from [Weather Underground](https://www.wunderground.com/).
-We are interested querying the data to answer various questions.
+We are interested in querying the data to answer various questions.
 We'll specifically look at:

-* Max Temperature on Foggy and Non-Foggy Days
+* Max temperature on foggy and non-foggy days
-* Number of Rainy Days
+* Number of rainy days
-* Average Temperature on the weekends
+* Average temperature on the weekends
 * Average temperatures on rainy days where the minimum temperature is greater then 55